2023 information

 What do I need to register?

-Bring your driver’s license and it wouldn’t hurt to have an email with your confirmation from bikereg.
+Bring your driver’s license and please have the confirmation email from bikereg.
 Just in case.

 I don’t think I signed a waiver.
 What do I do?